department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-10-appt-details-redesign/research-plan.md

     * Do Veterans know where to go for their appointment?
     * Do Veterans know how to prepare for their appointment?
     * What do Veterans expect to do on the details page?
-    * Do Veterans know how to join their telehealth appointments.
+    * Do Veterans know how to join their telehealth appointments?
-    * What is the first action veterans take on an appointment details page.
+    * What is the first action veterans take on an appointment details page?
 * **CTA's:**
-    * What is the first action veterans take on an appointment details page.
+    * What is the first action veterans take on an appointment details page?
-* **Tasks**
-   * What is the findability of the actions in the details pages (AVS, pre-check-in)
+    * Can Veterans distinguish between the different tasks on the details page?
+* **After Visit Summary**
+    * How easily can the veteran find their after visit summary?
+* **Pre Check-in**
+    * Do Veterans understand what pre check-in is?
+    * Can Veterans easily navigate to the profile page for pre check-in?
+    * Can Veterans easily get back to their appointments?